wmhilton-stoplight/platform-docs/2a.-style-guides/c-create-rules.md

 ### Then Settings

-Set the function that will evaluate your API design content.
-You can use Spotlight's [core functions](https://meta.stoplight.io/docs/spectral/ZG9jOjExNg-core-functions) or [create your own](h-create-custom-functions.md).
+Use Stoplight's [core functions](https://meta.stoplight.io/docs/spectral/ZG9jOjExNg-core-functions) to set the function that will evaluate your API design content.

 [What's Next: Publish Style Guide](e.publish-style-guide.md)